 his/her doctor.
 The only exception to this is if in the original letter the doctor stated that the disability is permanent.
 For instance, a guide dog

-be re-certified.
+for the blind does not need to be re-certified.
 Usually, the only persons to be re-certified are persons with support animals.
 The re-certification cannot

 take place every year.
 However, every 5 years is not unreasonable.